shodutta92/SimuTix/README.md

 }
 ```
 - `team` is your project or team name
-- `members` can be a comma sperated list of the team members
+- `members` names of the team members
-- `description` is a tagline description of the product
+- `description` is a description of the product _note: HTML formatting is allowed here_
 - `additional` shows up on the sidebar of the simulate page, use it to give additional information to your users about run parameters _note: HTML formatting is allowed here_

 ###sigma